$H \rightarrow b\overline{b}j$ at Next-to-Next-to-Leading Order Accuracy: Introduction

 The Higgs boson decays predominately to bottom quark pairs $(b\overline{b}$), and therefore a large part of the experimental program at the LHC and putative FCs consists in measuring the properties of this decay.
 At the LHC the \hbb process can be accessed through associated production channels $pp\rightarrow VH $ followed by a subsequent \hbb decay~\cite{Aaboud:2018zhk,Sirunyan:2018kst} or directly, by using jet substructure techniques and by looking in the high-$p_T$ $H+j$ channel~\cite{Sirunyan:2017dgcx}, where the backgrounds can be controlled to such a level as to make this measurement a possibility.
 In both situations precise predictions are mandatory to ensure that theoretical calculations have a similar or smaller uncertainty than the experimental counterparts.
 This will become even more pressing at an FC, for which historical measurements from LEP for $Z/\gamma^* \rightarrow$ jets already show that the level of experimental uncertainty will be very small indeed.

 Given its importance for LHC physics, the study of Higgs plus multi-parton production has received significant theoretical attention over the last couple of decades.
-Working within the effective field theory, in which the top quark is treated as infinitely heavy, the production of a Higgs through gluon fusion is known to N$^3$LO in QCD~\cite{Anastasiou:2015ema,Anastasiou:2016cez}, and recently, using the method of $Q_T$ subtraction~\cite{Catani:2007vq}, differential predictions at this order have been computed~\cite{Cieri:2018oms}.
+Working within the effective field theory, in which the top quark is treated as infinitely heavy, the production of a Higgs through gluon fusion is known to N$^3$LO in QCD~\cite{Anastasiou:2015ema,Anastasiou:2016cez}.
+Recently, differential predictions at this order have been computed using the method of $Q_T$ subtraction~\cite{Catani:2007vq,Cieri:2018oms} and analytically for the rapidity distribution \cite{Dulat:2017prg,Dulat:2018bfe}.
 In order to compute $pp\rightarrow H$ differentially at N$^3$LO, $pp\rightarrow H+j$ must be available at NNLO, $pp\rightarrow H+2j$ at NLO, and $pp\rightarrow H + 3j$ at LO.
 These computations have all been performed~\cite{Boughezal:2013uia,Chen:2014gva,Campbell:2006xx}\footnote{Indeed, $H+3j$ is also available at NLO in QCD~\cite{Cullen:2013saa}.}.
 Of particular note for this work is the calculation of $pp\rightarrow H+j$ at NNLO, which requires the analytic computation of $H\rightarrow 3$ partons in the EFT~\cite{Gehrmann:2011aa}.
 The related process in which the Higgs boson decays to three partons via a tree-level coupling to $b$-quarks has been less well-studied in the literature.
 Attention has naturally been focused on the \hbb process which has been studied at NLO~\cite{Braaten:1980yq} and NNLO~\cite{Anastasiou:2011qx,DelDuca:2015zqa,Bernreuther:2018ynm}, and inclusively is known to $\mathcal{O}(\alpha_s^4)$~\cite{Baikov:2005rw}.
 No complete NNLO prediction for $H \to b \overline{b} j$ is available, although a calculation of the two-loop amplitudes has been presented~\cite{Ahmed:2014pka}.

 The aim of this paper is twofold.
 Firstly, we perform an independent computation of the two-loop amplitudes for \hbbg which have been presented in the literature in Ref.~\cite{Ahmed:2014pka}.
 Secondly, we use these results to produce a NNLO Monte Carlo code for the \hbbj process.
 The primary goal is to establish whether we can effectively integrate out the additional jet at NNLO.
 By successfully doing so, we open up the possibility of studying \hbb decay at N$^3$LO.
 We perform this calculation in a companion paper~\cite{Mondini:2019gid}.